offbynull/learn/Bioinformatics/input/input.md

 **WHAT**: Given a set of fragment_SEQs for the same organism, create a directed graph where each node is a fragment_SEQ that forms outgoing connections to other fragment_SEQs when the suffix of the outgoing node matches the prefix of the incoming node.
 For example...

-**WHY**: Candidates for the original genome may be inferred by finding Hamiltonian paths in the graph.
+**WHY**: Candidates for the original genome may be inferred by finding the graph's Hamiltonian paths.

 #### Bruteforce Algorithm